How can I confirm that my enrollment went through?

 - Sweatshirt or Jacket: with your child’s first and last names in it.

 - Dress for active play and only wear closed-toed athletic shoes.
-No sandals, crocks, or flip flops.
+No sandals, crocs, or flip flops.

 - Backpack: Campers carry their belongings with them during the day so backpacks are ideal.
 This also means parents should remain mindful of the backpack’s weight.